LabUtopia: High-Fidelity Simulation and Hierarchical Benchmark for Scientific Embodied Agents: LabBench: Hierarchical Benchmark for Lab Agents

 \subsection{Evaluation Protocol}

 \textbf{Embodiment.} We employ a 7-DoF Franka Emika Panda~\cite{FrankaRobotics2025} manipulator with a parallel gripper for manipulation tasks.
-The agent controls the seven joints and gripper directly.
-Isaac Sim's built-in motion planner maps end-effector commands to joint-space actions for execution.
-For navigation tasks, we utilize the Fetch mobile manipulator~\cite{FetchRobotics2025} and Ridgeback with Franka~\cite{ClearpathRobotics2025}, both supporting arm manipulation and base locomotion.
+For navigation tasks, we utilize the Fetch mobile manipulator~\cite{FetchRobotics2025} and a mobile manipulation robot composed of the Clearpath Robotics Ridgeback base integrated with a Franka Emika Panda arm~\cite{ClearpathRobotics2025}, both supporting arm manipulation and base locomotion.
 These robots are controlled using three degrees of freedom—x and y velocities and rotation—enabling integrated navigation and manipulation~\cite{wu2020towards}.

-\textbf{Evaluation Execution.} A task instance is considered successful if the success condition—where the current state remains within the tolerance threshold of the goal state—is continuously satisfied for 2 seconds after the agent completes the final stage of the task, which is the same as previous work~\cite{gong2023arnold, he2024learning,hu2024videopredictionpolicygeneralist}.
+\textbf{Evaluation Execution.} Object positions are randomly placed within a 15 cm × 15 cm region, adjusted according to their sizes and workspace constraints to ensure compatibility with task requirements.
+A task instance is considered successful if the current state remains within the tolerance threshold of the goal state and continuously satisfied for 2 seconds after completing the final task stage, consistent with prior works~\cite{gong2023arnold, he2024learning,hu2024videopredictionpolicygeneralist,liu2024robomamba}.
 For example, in the “Open Door” task, success requires the cabinet door to remain at the specified open position for 2 seconds after the robot releases the handle, ensuring no shortcuts during motion.
-The success rate is used as the evaluation metric in LabSim, with strict evaluation ensuring both the robot and object maintain the successful state for the required duration, only after the motion planner has executed its final action.
+The success rate is used as the evaluation metric in LabBench, with strict evaluation ensuring both the robot and object maintain the successful state for the required duration, only after the motion planner has executed its final action.
+More details about the task descriptions, visualizations, and success determination criteria can be found in Appendix~\ref{sm:labbench}.